pydantic/pydantic/docs/examples/validators.md

 ta.validate_python(dt.datetime(2023, 1, 1, 0, 0, tzinfo=pytz.timezone(LA)))
 ```

 We can also create UTC offset constraints in a similar way.
-Assuming we have a `lower_bound` and an `upper_bound`, we can cretae a custom validator to ensure our `datetime` has a UTC offset that is inclusive within the boundary we define:
+Assuming we have a `lower_bound` and an `upper_bound`, we can create a custom validator to ensure our `datetime` has a UTC offset that is inclusive within the boundary we define:

 ```py
 import datetime as dt